keimlink/django-deployment/README.rst

 * Dependencies to build `lxml <https://github.com/lxml/lxml>`_ and `pillow <https://python-pillow.github.io/>`_ Python packages

 To create the virtual machine you have to `download
 <https://www.vagrantup.com/downloads>`_ and install Vagrant at first.
-You will
+Vagrant
+1.8 has successfully been tested with this virtual machine.

-also need to install a hypervisor like `VirtualBox
+You will also need to install a hypervisor like `VirtualBox
 <https://www.virtualbox.org/>`_.

 Then you need to set the path to the Django project you want to deploy.
 You do